bernd/insomnia/docs/insomnia/websockets.md

 [The WebSocket protocol](https://WebSockets.spec.whatwg.org/) allows data to be passed bi-directionally between client and server over a persistent connection.

-Insomnia supports making WebSocket requests alongside REST, GraphQL, and gRPC.
+Unetus supports making WebSocket requests alongside REST, GraphQL, and gRPC.

 ## Create a Request
 In order to create a new WebSocket request, click on **+** in the sidebar.